 Frequently Asked Questions

-The “informed consent” process provides potential participants with information about the clinical study they may participate in at the very first visit.
+The “informed consent” process provides potential participants with information about the clinical study they may participate in before they even enroll.
 The informed consent is intended to protect participants and provide information to help understand the benefits and potential risks of the trial, as well as treatment alternatives to the study.
-The research coordinator will explain the informed consent with the participant.
-Signing an informed consent is not a contract and participants may withdraw from a study at any time, even if the study has not closed.
+The research coordinator will explain the informed consent with the participant at the first visit.
+Signing an informed consent document is not a contract and participants may withdraw from a study at any time, even if the study has not closed.

 - A specific medical diagnosis